Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Lighthouse: Guidance and clarity (Google's web performance tool)

-Emotional resonance: Metaphors tap into existing emotional associations, creating instant feeling.
+Emotional resonance.
+Metaphors tap into existing emotional associations and create instant feeling.

-Storytelling: Metaphors give you rich material for brand storytelling and marketing.
+Storytelling.
+Metaphors give you material for brand storytelling and marketing.

 Source metaphors from: